OpenHFT/Chronicle-Map/README.md

 own identifier is referred to as its 'localIdentifier', the identifiers of other nodes are the 'remoteIdentifiers'.
 On an update or insert of a key/value, this node pushes the information of the change to the remote nodes.
 The nodes use non-blocking java NIO I/O and all replication is done on a single thread.
-However there is an edge case, If two nodes update their map at the same time with different values, we had to deterministically resolve which update wins, because of eventual consistency both nodes should end up locally holding the same data.
-Although it is rare two remote nodes could receive an update to their maps at exactly the same time for the same key, we had to handle this edge case, its therefore important not to rely on timestamps alone to reconcile the updates.
+However there is an edge case.
+If two nodes update their map at the same time with different values, we have to deterministically resolve which update wins.
+This is because eventual consistency mandates that both nodes should end up locally holding the same data.
+Although it is rare that two remote nodes receive an update to their maps at exactly the same time for the same key, we have to handle this edge case.
+We can not therefore rely on timestamps alone to reconcile the updates.
 Typically the update with the newest timestamp should win, but in this example both timestamps are the same, and the decision made to one node should be identical to the decision made to the other.
-This dilemma is resolved by using a node identifier, the node identifier is a unique 'byte' value that is assigned to each node, So when the time stamps are the same if the remoteNodes identifier is smaller than the local nodes identifier, this update will be accepted otherwise it will be ignored.
+This dilemma is resolved by using a node identifier, the node identifier is a unique 'byte' value that is assigned to each node.
+When the time stamps are the same the remote node with the smaller identifier will be preferred.

 ### Multiple Processes on the same server with Replication

-On a server if you have a number of java processes and then within each java process you create a  instance of the same Chronicle map which binds to the same underline 'file', they exchange data via shared memory rather than TCP or UDP replication.
-So if a Chronicle Map which is not performing TCP Replication is updated, this update can be picked up by another Chronicle Map, this other Chronicle Hash Map could be a TCP replicated Chronicle Map, In this example the TCP replicated Chronicle Map would then push the update to the remote nodes.
+On a server if you have a number of Java processes and then within each Java process you create an instance of a ChronicleMap which binds to the same underline 'file', they exchange data via shared memory rather than TCP or UDP replication.
+So if a ChronicleMap which is not performing TCP Replication is updated, this update can be picked up by another ChronicleMap.
+This other ChronicleMap could be a TCP replicated ChronicleMap.
+In such an example the TCP replicated ChronicleMap would then push the update to the remote nodes.

-Likewise, If the TCP replicated Chronicle Map was to received an update from a remote node, then

-this update would be immediately available to all the Chronicle Maps on the server.
+Likewise, if the TCP replicated ChronicleMap was to received an update from a remote node, then this update would be immediately available to all the ChronicleMaps on the server.

 ### Identifier for Replication
-If all you are doing is replicating your chronicle maps on the same server you don't have to set up TCP and UDP replication.
-You also don't have to set the identifiers.
+If all you are doing is replicating your ChronicleMaps on the same server you don't have to set up TCP and UDP replication.
+You also don't have to set the identifiers - as explained earlier this identifier is only for the resolution of conflicts amongst remote servers.

-If however you wish to replicate data between 2 or more servers, then ALL of the Chronicle Maps including those not actively participating in TCP or UDP replication must have the identifier set.
+If however you wish to replicate data between 2 or more servers, then ALL of the ChronicleMaps including those not actively participating in TCP or UDP replication must have the identifier set.
 The identifier must be unique to each server.
-Each Chronicle Map on the same server must have the same identifier.
-The reason that all Chronicle Maps must have the identifier set, is because the memory is laid out slightly differently when using replication, so even if a Map is not actively performing TCP or UDP replication its self, if it wishes to replicate with one that is, it must have its memory laid out the same way to be compatible.
+Each ChronicleMap on the same server must have the same identifier.
+The reason that all ChronicleMaps must have the identifier set, is because the memory is laid out slightly differently when using replication, so even if a Map is not actively performing TCP or UDP replication itself, if it wishes to replicate with one that is, it must have its memory laid out the same way to be compatible.

-If the identifiers are not set up uniquely then the updates will be ignored, as for example a Chronicle Map set up with the identifiers equals '1', will ignore all events which contain the remote identifier of '1', in other words Chronicle Map replication is set up to ignore updates which have originated from itself.
+If the identifiers are not set up uniquely then the updates will be ignored, as for example a ChronicleMap set up with the identifiers equals '1', will ignore all events which contain the remote identifier of '1', in other words Chronicle Map replication is set up to ignore updates which have originated from itself.
 This is to avoid the circularity of events.